yjkedwards/circRNAFlow/quick_start_2/README.md

 ####  9. Look for output.

-Per the config file, output will appear in "quick_start_output"
+Per the config file, output will appear in "quick_start_output"!

 ___

 ## **Explanation of Input Parameters**

-This section gives a brief explanation of the input parameters - what they are.
+This section gives a brief explanation of the input parameters - what they are and which software uses them.
 The next section gives additional details about any details/strategies on how to use them (as applicable).

 ***NOTE*** for ALL of the input parameters, see the "run_pipe_demo.sh" file for examples.
-Additionally, by downloading all the example data above (see "Download test data" above) there is some human and test data available.
+Additionally, by downloading all the example data above (see [Download test data](#3.-download-test-data.) above) there is some human and test data available.

-* cohort_comp_conf: a JSON-formatted file telling how to make comparisons (see the note below about [On Defining Comparisons](#on-defining-comparisons) )
+* cohort_comp_conf: a JSON-formatted file telling how to make comparisons (see the note below about [On Defining Comparisons](#on-defining-comparisons))
 * comp_list: a simple text file listing names of comparisons to be made
 * fqgzglob: a *quoted* (meaning in quotes!) shell-style glob (e.g. 'sample_data/*.gz') which points to ALL of the configuration files.  <mark>**NOTE**</mark>, as detailed in the next section, the input files must follow a naming convention.
 * rrna_glob: a *quoted* glob referring to the bowtie-formatted database of rRNA data used to align NGS data against for filtering/cleaning out rRNA data.
-* gtf_file: path to the GTF file (note, NOT for CRAFT) but for DCC
+* gtf_file: path to the GTF file used by DCC to help aid in gene identification (where relevant), region identification, and the genomic contexts of any found backsplice-junctions (note, NOT for CRAFT)
 * stardb_glob:  a *quoted* glob of STAR-formatted reference data files ; used by STAR for the alignments used by DCC.
-* fa_ref_file: path to the FASTA genome reference file (e.g. hg38.fa)
+* fa_ref_file: path to the FASTA genome reference file used by DCC (same as the source of the indices for STAR)
 * repeat_file: GTF-formatted file of repeats, used by DCC
-* circatlas_bed: circatlas file downloaded from [circatlas](https://ngdc.cncb.ac.cn/circatlas/)
+* circatlas_bed: circatlas file downloaded from [circatlas](https://ngdc.cncb.ac.cn/circatlas/).
+Used by custom scripts in a plotting step to associate CircRNAs found with already known CircularRNAs
-* kegg_cp_organism_str: either "hsa" (for human) or "mmu" (for mouse)
+* kegg_cp_organism_str: a string, either "hsa" (for human) or "mmu" (for mouse).
+Used by ClusterProfiler
-* kegg_db: path to a comma-separated values mapping gene symbols to KEGG gene IDs
+* kegg_db: path to a comma-separated values mapping gene symbols to KEGG gene IDs, used by ClusterProfiler
 * craft_input_glob_str: a quoted glob to input files for CRAFT (see section below for additional details and a link to the CRAFT page).
 Example data is available in [lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz](https://zenodo.org/records/10449545/files/lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz)
 * craft_params: a text file giving parametr values for CRAFT (see the section below for details, an example in the downloaded file [lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz](https://zenodo.org/records/10449545/files/lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz).
 * craft_ref_path_file: the *basename* of the FA file in the in the reference data for craft, not the one for the BLAST database however.
 This might be confusing, please see run_pipe_demo.sh and the exmample downloaded data in [lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz](https://zenodo.org/records/10449545/files/lumacaftor_small_test_data_CRAFT_and_deeptarget_DSL2.tar.gz).